ArmandoHerra/Rundeck_Playgrounds/README.md

 ## Important

-First verify you have both Terraform and Packer installed before running the project.
+First verify you have both Terraform, Packer and the AWS CLI installed before running the project.

 ---
 - `packer --version`